ThePywon/Pywon-Console/README.md

 /execute Filename
 in the console.

-You can use the console yourself using 'Log("text", "CSScolor")' and 'LogError("text")'
+You can dm me on discord for more information on the library's API

 Last thing I must tell you is that to run the console you have to go to the Scripts folder and open 'main.html'